• Hello

 Parameter - Settings

-Manage here the obfuscation of parameter.
+Manage the obfuscation of parameters.

 Figure 5 - Manage here the obfuscation of parameter.

-You find the following settings:
+You'll find the following settings:

 Field - Settings

-Manage here the obfuscation of fields.
+Manage the obfuscation of fields.

 Figure 6 - Manage here the obfuscation of fields.

-You find the following settings:
+You'll find the following settings:

 • Obfuscate (Internal/Private/Protected/Public): Obfuscate field names based on their accessibility.